Registrar and Deans

-The Registrar is supported by the Dean of Graduate Studies who also acts as Deputy Registrar; the Dean of Undergraduate Studies and the Dean of Students.
+The Registrar is supported by the Dean of Graduate Studies, the Dean of Undergraduate Studies and the Dean of Students.

-Professor Barbara Dooley - Deputy Registrar and Dean of Graduate Studies
+Professor Barbara Dooley - Dean of Graduate Studies

 As Dean of Graduate Studies, Professor Dooley works with her team to ensure that UCD’s structured PhD’s are aligned with the National Framework for Doctoral Education so that robust quality assurance is integral to UCD’s doctoral education.
 She also oversees UCD’s Research Supervisor Support & Development Programme, which is aligned with best international practice and designed for faculty to enhance the quality of their supervision of PhD students.

 Prior to her appointment, Professor Dooley was Vice-Principal for Teaching and Learning at the College of Social Science and Law from 2009 to 2014 and Head of the School Psychology from 2005 to 2009.
 She has teaching experience at all levels from undergraduate through to PhD supervision and is the Director of the UCD Ad Astra Academy which nurtures exceptional students by offering them unique supports and opportunities to further develop their talents.

 Professor Dooley holds a PhD in Psychology from UCD.
 Her field of research is on the application of psychological theory and methodology to a range of priority mental health areas: youth mental health, obesity and eating disorders.
 She is currently Director of Research at Headstrong, the National Centre for Youth Mental Health, and is leading a large-scale national study on youth mental health, the My World Survey (MSW).
 This study is a collaboration with Headstrong and UCD, and is the first comprehensive national study of youth mental health in Ireland.